aminm19/knight-travails/README.md

 # knight-travails
 TOP #16: Knight Travails

-Knight traversal project in JS using graph to represent chessboard
+Knight traversal project in JS using array to represent chessboard

+Utilize BFS algorithm to find shortest path between any start and end squares